-- under this Child Protection Policy, are required to report to the Rector of Saint Vincent Seminary, or his designee, all instances of sexual abuse, sexual exploitation, or child abuse involving a minor child or vulnerable adult whom they come in contact with through any seminary sponsored or associated program or activity.
+All members of the Saint Vincent Seminary Community, under this Child Protection Policy and under the mandates of the Pa.
+Child Protective Services Law, are “MANDATED REPORTERS” of child abuse.
+As such, members are required personally to report all instances of child abuse or suspected child abuse that come to their attention immediately by calling the “Childline” child abuse hotline (800-932-0313) or by submission of an on-line report to www.compass.state.pa.us/cwis In addition, Members must file a follow-up written report on DHS form (CY-47) and submit the report to the Child Protective Services Agency in the county where the suspected abuse occurred.
+A copy must also be provided to the Delegate for Child Protection of Saint Vincent Archabbey.
+In addition, the Rector of Saint Vincent Seminary, or his designee, should be notified of all instances of sexual abuse, sexual exploitation, or child abuse involving a minor child or vulnerable adult with whom they come into contact through any Seminary sponsored or associated program or activity.
 This includes any “second-hand” reports of abuse if the community member has “reasonable cause to suspect” that child abuse has occurred.
-In addition, seminarians on assignment in a parish should notify the Pastor or Parochial Vicar of that parish of any allegations/reports of child abuse that come to their attention.
+In addition, seminarians on assignment in a parish should notify the pastor or parochial vicar of that parish of any allegations/reports of child abuse that come to their attention.

-- It is the responsibility of the seminarian who has direct knowledge of the incident to report the conduct to the Rector or his designee.
-The Rector or his designee will document all reports, and ensure that the proper intervention and remedial action is addressed with the accused person.
+It is the responsibility of the seminarian who has direct knowledge of the incident to report the conduct to the Rector or his designee.
+The Rector or his designee will document all reports and ensure that the proper intervention and remedial action are addressed with the accused person.

 The Child Protective Services Law (CPSL) in Pennsylvania specifically grants legal immunity to any individual who, in good faith, makes a report of suspected child abuse. (“Good faith” means that the individual acted in an honest belief that an act of child abuse occurred or is ongoing.
-An individual can act in good faith even though it ultimately turns out they were wrong in their belief).
-CPSL also specifies potential criminal penalties for those persons who fail to promptly and properly report instances of child abuse.
+An individual can act in good faith even though it ultimately turns out that he or she was wrong in their belief).
+CPSL also specifies potential criminal penalties for those persons who fail to report instances of child abuse promptly and properly.

-- Any Diocesan seminarian, who has reached the level of study for the Diaconate, or any Diocesan clergy assigned or sponsored by a Diocesan Bishop at Saint Vincent Seminary, who is accused of an allegation/report of sexual abuse, sexual exploitation or child abuse, shall be governed by the guidelines, policies and procedures for child protection implemented and practiced in their sponsoring Diocese.
-That Bishop may request an investigation of the incident by the Delegate for Child Protection separate and independent from any law enforcement or civil authority investigation.
+Any diocesan seminarian who has reached the level of study for the diaconate or any diocesan clergy member assigned or sponsored by a diocesan bishop at saint Vincent Seminary who is accused of an allegation/report of sexual abuse, sexual exploitation or child abuse shall be governed by the guidelines, policies and procedures for child protection implemented and practiced in his sponsoring diocese.
+That bishop may request an investigation of the incident by the Delegate for Child Protection separate and independent from any law enforcement or civil authority investigation.
 The results of that independent investigation may be used for presentation to the specific Diocesan Review Board.

-As previously outlined in this Policy, all allegations/reports of sexual misconduct or abuse committed by a Saint Vincent Seminary Community Member shall be reported in a timely manner to the proper civil authorities in the jurisdiction in which the alleged incident occurred.
-Saint Vincent Seminary will comply with the reporting requirements of Pennsylvania Law (Title 23, Pa.C.S. ss 6301, Child Protective Services Law) and recognizes the right of an individual to report to civil authorities any allegation/report of sexual misconduct unlawful according to State and Federal Law.
-Saint Vincent Seminary Community Members are advised that in addition to notifying the Rector of Saint Vincent Seminary, neither this Policy nor the laws of the Commonwealth of Pennsylvania prohibit them from also directly contacting either the Pennsylvania State Police or the Department of Public Welfare to report instances of sexual misconduct or abuse.
+As previously outlined in this Policy, all allegations/reports of sexual misconduct or abuse committed by a Saint Vincent Seminary community member shall be reported in a timely manner to the proper civil authorities in the jurisdiction in which the alleged incident occurred.
+Saint Vincent Seminary will comply with the reporting requirements of Pennsylvania Law (Title 23, Pa.C.S. ss 6301, Child Protective Services Law) and recognizes the right of an individual to report to civil authorities any allegation/report of sexual misconduct unlawful according to state and federal law.
+Saint Vincent Seminary community members are advised that in addition to notifying the Rector of Saint Vincent Seminary, neither this Policy nor the laws of the Commonwealth of Pennsylvania prohibit them from also directly contacting either the Pennsylvania State Police or the Department of Human Services to report instances of sexual misconduct or abuse.